Help Us Launch...

 On November 27, 2021 Kortney would be turning 25 years old and her spirit continues to inspire today.
 Together we've built a wonderful legacy in Kortney's name.
-Now sixteen years after the foundation's start, a new chapter will begin with the creation of the Kortney Rose Foundation Legacy Fund.
-Donations will continue to support our mission of funding pediatric brain tumor research through the CBTN.
+Now sixteen years after the foundation's start, a new chapter has begun with the creation of the Kortney Rose Foundation Legacy Fund.
+Donations continue to support our mission of funding pediatric brain tumor research through the CBTN.

 The KRF was a founding partner of the CBTN, which drives innovative discoveries, pioneers new treatments, and accelerates open science to improve the health of every child and young adult diagnosed with a brain tumor.
 What began with four U.S. institutions collaborating and sharing data, is now a network of pediatric institutions, researchers, foundation partners, corporate partners, patients, and families.
 Any research anywhere may access this largest collection of pediatric brain tumor data on earth, at no cost.
 This information is vital for researchers, and the support of the Legacy Fund will continue to help advance this research.